ipcis/CoreThreatAgent/README.md

 Collect security logs and send them over syslog.

 Easy to deploy security related logs.
-Automatically installs Sysmon and sets the necessary registry-keys and policies.
+Automatically installs Sysmon, sets the necessary registry-keys and policies.

 Gets the Windows-Events from Sysmon and sends them over syslog to the destination of your choice.